wodby/docs/stacks/configuration.md

 # Stack Configuration

 You can customize stacks for specific application instance by configuring stack services via environment variables.
-Go to `[Instance] > Stack`, find a service you'd like to customize and click on a cogwheel icon.
+Go to `Application > Stack`, find a service you'd like to customize and click on a cogwheel icon.

 ![](_images/service-config.png)